-Glitches such as defaults (failure to pay one’s loan repayments), repossession, and other problems occur when the vehicle buyer cannot afford the repayments.
-Keep in mind that the guarantor will also be liable to shoulder these repayments in the event of failure on the borrower’s part.
+Glitches such as defaults or failure to pay one’s loan repayments, repossession, and other problems occur when the car buyer cannot afford the repayments.
+Keep in mind that the guarantor will also be liable to shoulder these repayments in the event of failure on the borrower’s part, so you better find a quick solution for this to avoid any conflicts that involve your guarantor.

-Late fees are charged every time you fall behind on your car loan payment.
-A daily interest can also be charged by banks as the overdue amount accumulates, which is usually 5% of the monthly amortization.
-For example if your monthly amortization is P10,000 then the late payment fee will be P500.
-So, if you are 2 months behind on payments you will be paying 5% of P20,000.
+As expected, late fees are charged every time you fall behind on your car loan payment.
+A daily interest can also be charged by banks as the overdue amount accumulates, which is usually five percent of the monthly amortization.
+For example, if your monthly amortization is P10,000 then the late payment fee will be P500.
+So, if you are two months behind on payments you will be paying five percent of P20,000.

 Banks don’t immediately repossess your car upon one late payment.
-There’s usually a maximum of three months grace period (depending on the actual contract you signed) to settle your outstanding balance before repossession takes place.
+There’s usually a maximum of three months grace period though it still depends on the actual contract you signed.
+The time allotted should give enough time for the owner to settle their outstanding balance before repossession takes place.
+So if ever you’re facing this situation, what is the one thing that you can do to save your car from being repossessed?

 Find someone to purchase your vehicle.
-This could be through a private listing on a car classified website, through a dealer or auction.
-Before it gets repossessed join AutoDeal.com.ph and we will find you a private or trade buyer.
+This could be through a private listing on a car classified website, through a dealer, auction, or even Facebook Marketplace.
+Before your unit gets repossessed, register now at AutoDeal.com.ph and post your vehicle for online selling.
+Our team shall help you find a private or trade buyer to help you solve the situation you’re in right now.

 Latest Features